GiulianoCornacchia/traffiCO2/README.md

-# How Routing Diversification Mitigates Urban Emissions
+# How Routing Strategies Impact Urban Emissions

 Authors: Giuliano Cornacchia, Matteo Böhm, Giovanni Mauro, Mirco Nanni, Dino Pedreschi, and Luca Pappalardo.

 #### Abstract

-Navigation systems use routing algorithms to suggest the most comfortable path to reach a specific destination given an origin or the current position.
-Although undoubtedly useful, navigation systems' impact on the urban environment (e.g., the CO$_2$ emissions generated and population exposure to NOx) are still largely unclear.
-In this work, we design a simulation framework to assess the impact of routing algorithms on CO$_2$ emissions within an urban environment.
-Using APIs from OpenStreetMap and TomTom, we find that settings in which either all vehicles or none of them follow a navigation system's suggestion lead to the worst impact in terms of CO$_2$ emissions.
-In contrast, when just a portion (around half) of vehicles follow these suggestions, and some degree of randomness is added to the path followed by the remaining vehicles, we observe a reduction of the overall CO$_2$ emissions over the road network.
-Our work is a first step towards designing new generation routing principles that may increase urban well-being while satisfying individual needs.
+Navigation apps use routing algorithms to suggest the best path to reach a user's desired destination.
+Although undoubtedly useful, navigation apps' impact on the urban environment (e.g., carbon dioxide emissions and population exposure to pollution) is still largely unclear.
+In this work, we design a simulation framework to assess the impact of routing algorithms on carbon dioxide emissions within an urban environment.
+Using APIs from TomTom and OpenStreetMap, we find that settings in which either all vehicles or none of them follow a navigation app's suggestion lead to the worst impact in terms of CO$_2$ emissions.
+In contrast, when just a portion (around half) of vehicles follow these suggestions, and some degree of randomness is added to the remaining vehicles' paths, we observe a reduction in the overall CO$_2$ emissions over the road network.
+Our work is a first step towards designing next-generation routing principles that may increase urban well-being while satisfying individual needs.